-Step 14) Now, Clonezilla should takeover and start the cloning process.
-It displays a report of the activity taking place and gives you two warnings whether you wish to continue with the cloning process.
+Step 14) Clonezilla should take over and start the cloning process.
+It displays a report of the activity and gives you two warnings on whether you wish to continue with the cloning process.

 You need to press y for Yes or n for No. The third warning will give you an option to clone the boot loader or not.

 Step 15) When you choose Yes to continue with the cloning process, Clonezilla first creates a partition table on the target/destination drive.
 You should then see a warning giving you an option to clone the boot loader or not.
 Press Y if you wish to clone.